 Vaccinations for Travel to India Recommended by WHO and CDC

 If you are planning a trip to the most diverse country in the world, India, it is essential to discuss with your doctor regarding the vaccination before you leave.
 It should be at least 3 – 4 weeks before you travel so that the vaccination schedule gets completed in sufficient time.
+If you are interested in finding out about the necessary vaccinations for India, you can find them on varies websites online.

 Vaccinations before or during the travel are required to prevent them from such diseases and to maintain their safety.
 The vaccinations will vary according to the age, history of immunization, present medical conditions, and duration of the stay.
 According to WHO, every traveler should be up to date with routine vaccinations.
 For the curious folks, here is an article on immunology and vaccines.